Jens Buss

-Jens Buss Barrios (born 24 January 1997) is a Chilean footballer who plays as a full back for Slovenian club Tabor Sežana.
+Jens Buss Barrios (born 24 January 1997) is a Chilean footballer who plays as a full back for Trasandino.

 Career

 After staying at several clubs during his youth in Chile, he went to Europe and took two failed tests in Dutch football clubs.
 Back in Chile, he joined Rodelindo Román, whose owner was Arturo Vidal, at the Tercera B. On 2019 season, he joined Chilean Primera División club Curicó Unido.

 In 2021 season, he moved to Deportes Antofagasta on a deal for four years.
 In 2022 and 2023, he was loaned to Deportes La Serena and Deportes Copiapó, respectively.

 At the end of February 2024, Buss ended his contract with Deportes Antofagasta and signed with Cobresal.
 However, Deportes Antofagasta did not acknowledge the signing of the settlement, preventing the registration for his new club in the National Professional Football Association (ANFP).
 So, SIFUP, the trade union of professional footballers in Chile, made public a complaint against the ANFP and Deportes Antofagasta.
 Finally, Cobresal made official his signing on 14 March.

 In the second half of 2024, Buss moved to Europe and joined Slovenian club Tabor Sežana.

+Back to Chile, Buss joined Trasandino in August 2026.